-Being compulsively early, we were at the dock at about 7:30 for a 9:00 departure to buy our tickets for our Catalina Island escape and get a place in the already forming line (note – online reservations for Catalina Flyer would not accept non-US addresses, so we needed to get the ticket onsite because the credit card could not validate without a correct Canadian address).
+Being compulsively early, we were at the dock at about 7:30 for a 9:00 departure.
+We bought our tickets for our Catalina Island escape and got a place in the already forming line.
+Unfortunately, the online reservations for Catalina Flyer would not accept non-US addresses.
+So we needed to get the ticket onsite.

-There were a wide range of passengers – workers travelling in crews loaded with tool boxes and sleeping bags, families with full rolling coolers packed for a long day, strollers and motorized wheelchairs, bikes and a broad assortment of large and small luggage – with just a few day travellers boarding with only their morning coffee.
+There were a wide range of passengers.
+Workers travelled in crews loaded with tool boxes and sleeping bags.
+Families had full rolling coolers packed for a long day.
+There were strollers and motorized wheelchairs, bikes and a broad assortment of large and small luggage.
+Just a few day travellers boarded with only their morning coffee.
 Much of this vast array of baggage was in contradiction to the stated baggage restrictions.

-While the boat crew made no comments on the baggage itself (so you might consider ignoring baggage limitations posted online – at least before the summer season starts), the boat crew were firm in their insistence that no baggage went to the seats and all seats were to be packed with you and your new best friends.
+The boat crew made no comments on the baggage itself.
+So you might consider ignoring baggage limitations posted online – at least before the summer season starts.
+But the boat crew were firm in their insistence that no baggage went to the seats.
+All seats were to be packed with you and your new best friends.

-I tried to use the crossing time to catch up on my writing but soon regretted this and the fact that I had boarded with no Gravol.
+I tried to use the crossing time to catch up on my writing.
+But soon I regretted this and the fact that I had boarded with no Gravol.
 Closing my iPad, the rest of the trip passed with my eyes glued to the horizon.
 Not normally being prone to sea sickness, I blamed myself since the sea was pretty calm.

 Landing in Avalon for our Catalina Island Escape